Degree Learning Goals: Please take some time to look over the Degree Learning Goals.

 If you would like more information on the Iliff’s policies and procedures click here.

 If you would like to access the Iliff’s brochure summarizing your rights and resources, click here.

-Accommodations: Accommodations: Iliff engages in a collaborative effort with students with disabilities to reasonably accommodate student needs.
+Accessibility and ADA Accommodations: Iliff engages in a collaborative effort with students with disabilities to reasonably accommodate student needs.
 Students are encouraged to contact their assigned advisor to initiate the process of requesting accommodations.
 The advising center can be contacted at email@example.com or by phone at 303-765-1146.
-The Disability Services Officer at Iliff is Jeremy Garber, firstname.lastname@example.org.
-For more information, go to the Disability Services in the Master Student Handbook.
+The ADA compliance officer at Iliff is Dr. Samantha Joo, firstname.lastname@example.org.
+For more information, go to Accessibility and ADA Accommodations in the Student Handbook.

-Writing Lab: Grammar and organization are important for all written assignments.
-Additional help is available from the Iliff Writing Lab (Links to an external site.), which is available for students of any level who need help beginning an assignment, organizing thoughts, or reviewing a final draft.
+Writing Center: Grammar and organization are important for all written assignments.
+Additional help is available from the Writing Skills Assistance (Iliff Writing Center), which is available for students of any level who need help beginning an assignment, organizing thoughts, or reviewing a final draft.